fuzzylabs/edge-vision-power-estimation/desktop/torch_onnx_trt/README.md

 pip install onnxruntime-gpu==1.19.2
 ```

-> Note: Replace `uv` in following commands with `python` if running the script inside docker container.
+> Note: Replace `uv run` in following commands with `python` if running the script inside docker container.

 ### Run the benchmark script